 The Centers for Disease Control and Prevention estimates that chronic diseases account for about 75 percent of health care costs and 70 percent of deaths.
 The costs of treating diabetes, heart disease, hypertension, cancer, and other noncommunicable diseases pose a staggering burden to society, particularly for disproportionately affected low-income and minority populations.
 What’s more, fully half of Americans will be obese—not overweight, but obese—by 2030, and more than a third of the nation’s youth are either currently overweight or obese.

 In light of this epidemic of chronic diseases and their costs, disease prevention— principally through health and wellness promotion—is critically important.
 While the causes of chronic disease reach deep into our society and far beyond the purview of local government, innovative leaders can fight chronic disease by using health as a framework for planning, policies, and decision making.
 In fact, many local governments have taken progressive efforts to reduce and prevent chronic diseases among their residents, establishing wellness plans to guide city efforts across departments, evaluating the health effects of all policies (such as transportation, infrastructure, and safety), increasing residents’ access to fresh foods, directly increasing opportunities for daily active living, and providing outreach and education to promote these efforts.

-Cities can and should play a significant role in protecting and improving the mental health of their citizens.
 While counties and health providers are the most common providers of mental health services, cities have been stepping up to better link residents to care and reduce harms associated with police and other governmental interactions.